 8. Flip your frame over and spray with a few coats of spray adhesive.
 You can spray the entire frame (front and sides).
 This will make your wood veneer shiny and make your frame much more durable.
 Let dry according to the time on the back of the bottle.

-Once you’re done, fill your frame and display!
+Once you’re done, fill your DIY frame project and display it!
 Hang on the wall or prop up on a dresser or shelf to show off your newest project!